-Safety within a building must always be a major consideration.
-During an emergency, such as fire, where there is a need to evacuate a building provision must be made for those that cannot walk down the stairs.
-The use of lifts during an emergency is at best restricted, but more often than not prevented; which leaves the problem of evacuating those who are physically unable to negotiate stairways.
-Disabled Refuge areas address this issue.
+Safety within a building is always a major consideration.
+During an emergency like a fire, where there is a need to evacuate a building, thought must be made for those that cannot simply walk down the stairs.
+The use of lifts during an emergency is, at best, restricted but more often than not prevented, which leaves the problem of evacuating those who are physically unable to negotiate stairways.